borghives/loom/notes/query_api_and_normalization_refactor.md

 The staged changes introduce two major, interconnected improvements:

 1.  **New Model-Centric Query API**: The generic `fld("field_name")` helper function has been deprecated and replaced by a new, model-centric API accessed via a `Model.fields()` class method.
-2.  **Refactored Normalization Logic**: The responsibility for normalizing query values (e.g., uppercasing a string) has been moved from a centralized, brittle parsing mechanism into the new query-building objects themselves, making the process more robust and cohesive.
+2.  **Refactored Normalization Logic**: The responsibility for normalizing query values (e.g., upper-casing a string) has been moved from a centralized, brittle parsing mechanism into the new query-building objects themselves, making the process more robust and cohesive.

 These changes correspond to a version bump from `2.5.2` to `2.6.0`, indicating the introduction of new features.